asyrjasalo/dockoon/README.md

 If casks are not available for your OS, you can download and install Mockoon [from the official page](https://mockoon.com/#download).

-## Running locally
+## Usage

 Build and run proxy to [jsonplaceholder](https://jsonplaceholder.typicode.com/) at [:8080](https://localhost:8080) from `Dockerfile`:

     ./dockoon

-You can use Mockoon GUI to edit `apis.json` copied to the image by the script.
+Use Mockoon GUI to edit `apis.json` copied to the image and re-run the script.

 Any `mockoon-cli` arguments are accepted: